fastaudio/fastaudio/README.md

 # Contributing to the library

 We are looking for contributors of all skill levels.
-If you don't have time to contribute, please at least reach out and give us some feedback on the library by posting in the [v2 audio thread](https://forums.fast.ai/t/fastai-v2-audio/53535).
+If you don't have time to contribute, please at least reach out and give us some feedback on the library.

 Make sure that you have activated the environment that you used `pre-commit install` in so that pre-commit knows where to run the git hooks.